ducphanduyagentp/blog/content/post/AceBear-CTF-19.md

 #### 2.2.4.
 Adding everything up

 Now that we know the second type of packet is encrypted, we also have the data that the program generated.
-Opening up the files in a hex editor, we can see that it's an encrypted bitmap image.
+Opening up the files in a hex editor, we can see that it's an unencrypted bitmap image.

 ![bitmap1](/img/acebear-ctf-19/bitmap1.png)